hatemabd-elkarim/CryptoCore-16/README.md

 # CryptoCore 16 - Cryptographic Coprocessor

-CryptoCore 16 is a 16-bit cryptographic coprocessor that accelerates encryption operations by implementing them in hardware rather than software.
+CryptoCore-16 is a 16-bit cryptographic coprocessor that accelerates encryption operations by implementing them in hardware rather than software.
 It sits alongside a main CPU and handles computationally intensive cryptographic primitives such as:

 - **Arithmetic operations** (ADD, SUB)
 - **Bitwise logic** (AND, OR, XOR, NOT)